 As someone who works from home year-round, I understand how easy it is to just wander into the kitchen and grab 10 snacks at a time.
 So, while many people think meal prep is only necessary for those who leave their homes and go to an office every day, that’s just not the case.
 Meal prepping is helpful wherever you are.
 And not only does it keep you on a schedule—instead of just eating whatever is in sight all the time—but it actually makes life so much easier.
 Whether you meal prep breakfast, lunch, dinner or all three, making meals beforehand saves time later on.
 That’s more time eating and less time cooking, folks.

-If you’re hesitant about getting started, we made an easy seven-step guide to begin meal prepping.
+If you’re hesitant about getting started, we made an easy seven-step guide to begin meal prepping, including affordable meal delivery services like Factor 75 that make it a total breeze and nutritious at the same time.
 Learning how to meal prep isn’t difficult, so chefs of all skillsets can lean in and make meals that are right for them.
 Go ahead and fire up that recipe Pinterest board, because it’s time to prep some meals.

 1. First Things First

+Insist on cooking yourself?
 While it’s tempting to just dive right into finding recipes and cooking, the first step to meal prep is figuring out what, exactly, you need.
 Are you someone who makes a full breakfast every morning and therefore only wants to prep lunch and dinner?
 Do you cook with your family each night, so you only need a prepped lunch?
 Ask yourself which meals you actually need to prep first before moving on.
 Once you know what your priorities are, everything else becomes much easier.
+Next, do you want to shop for everything a la carte or do you want the schlepping done for you?
+If it’s the latter, you’ll want to join a meal subscription like HelloFresh, which serves up easy-to-prepare gourmet meals delivered right to your door.
+They have something for everyone whether you live alone or with a S.O. and cater to preferences from vegetarian to pescetarian.
+Best of all?
+You can skip, pause or cancel your subscription at any time because life happens.
+Takeout, who?

 2. Plan That Schedule (& Try to Keep It!)